 - A high-profile politician in connection with an allegation that he had assaulted his wife (no charges brought).

 For more information on how we can help you, please call us on 020 7353 6000.

 You can also read our general crime lawyers’ comments and analysis on recent cases and developments in the Corker Binning Blog.

 Named as key individuals in the field of Crime by Chambers UK 2018:

 Robert Brown – Star Individual

-- David Corker discusses the judgment in R. v.
-Reilly in Criminal Law & Justice Weekly
+- Maia Cohen-Lask discusses the Sentencing Council’s new guidelines in cases of Domestic Abuse in Criminal Law & Justice Weekly

-- Jessica Maguire discusses PACE consultations in Criminal Law & Justice Weekly
+- Danielle Reece-Greenhalgh discusses the Fawcett Society’s Sex Discrimination Law Review Panel in Criminal Law & Justice Weekly

 Blog / News